greenled/portainer-stack-utils/README.md

 - `-v` ("true" or "false", optional): Whether to activate verbose output mode or not.
 Defaults to `"false"`.
 See [verbose mode](#verbose-mode) below.
 - `-d` ("true" or "false", optional): Whether to activate debug output mode or not.
 Defaults to `"false"`.
 See [debug mode](#debug-mode) below.
 - `-t` ("true" or "false", optional): Whether to activate strict mode or not.
 Defaults to `"false"`.
 See [strict mode](#strict-mode) below.
+- `-f` ("true" or "false", optional): Whether list stacks in raw format or json format.
+Defaults to `"false"` which means json format.
+See [list raw mode](#list-in-raw-format) below.
+- `-k` (string, optional): using in action "list" is the name of an evironment variable defined on a stack.

 #### Examples